olets/zsh-test-runner/README.md

 ## Running test suites

 You can run a test suite from a file.
-The following examples suppose the file is in the current working directory; adjust the path to meet your situation.
+The following examples suppose the file is in the current working directory; adjust the path to fit your situation.

 1. Prepare your test suite.